Esophagus: Sphincters

 The esophagus is surrounded at the top and bottom by two muscular rings, known respectively as the upper esophageal sphincter and the lower esophageal sphincter.
 These sphincters act to close the esophagus when food is not being swallowed.
 The upper esophageal sphincter is an anatomical sphincter, which is formed by the lower portion of the inferior pharyngeal constrictor, also known as the cricopharyngeal sphincter due to its relation with cricoid cartilage of the larynx anteriorly.
 However, the lower esophageal sphincter is not an anatomical but rather a functional sphincter, meaning that it acts as a sphincter but does not have a distinct thickening like other sphincters.

 The upper esophageal sphincter surrounds the upper part of the esophagus.
 It consists of skeletal muscle but is not under voluntary control.
 Opening of the upper esophageal sphincter is triggered by the swallowing reflex.
 The primary muscle of the upper esophageal sphincter is the cricopharyngeal part of the inferior pharyngeal constrictor.

-The lower esophageal sphincter, or gastroesophageal sphincter, surrounds the lower part of the esophagus at the junction between the esophagus and the stomach.
+The lower esophageal sphincter, or gastroesophageal sphincter, surrounds the lower part of the esophagus at the gastroesophageal junction between the esophagus and the stomach.
 It is also called the cardiac sphincter or cardioesophageal sphincter, named from the adjacent part of the stomach, the cardia.
 Dysfunction of the gastroesophageal sphincter causes gastroesophageal reflux, which causes heartburn, and, if it happens often enough, can lead to gastroesophageal reflux disease, with damage of the esophageal mucosa.